Zachman Framework

 Zachman vs TOGAF

-TOGAF as an approach to realize TOGAF-type-architecture and Zachman as a framework to get ideas for what models and diagrams to make or look for, is a good fit.
+TOGAF as an approach to realize TOGAF-type architecture and Zachman as a framework to get ideas for what models and diagrams to make or look for are a good fit.
 In practice there is often not enough time available to create all the Zachman models and diagrams, your people make selections of the most important ones.

 Zachman vs Dragon1

 Zachman sees enterprise architecture as a set of (written down) primitive models.
 The Dragon1 open EA Method sees enterprise architecture as a total concept of an enterprise.
 And that total concept consists of coherent concepts.
-These concepts consist of elements (at a logical level) and components (at a physical) level and technical products (at an implementational level).
+These concepts consist of elements (at a logical level), components (at a physical) level, and technical products (at an implementational level).
 The Dragon1 EA Framework recognizes all the (logical and physical) models and diagrams of Zachman but adds other (conceptual and meta) models and diagrams to that.

-So you might as well have an enterprise architecture without any of the elements that Zachman defines as mandatory.
-This means that from a Dragon1 open EA Method perspective Zachman is not a framework for enterprise architecture but a reference enterprise architecture for common process-oriented - enterprises and organizations.
+So you might as well have an enterprise architecture without any elements Zachman defines as mandatory.
+This means that from a Dragon1 open EA Method perspective, Zachman is not a framework for enterprise architecture but a reference enterprise architecture for common process-oriented - enterprises and organizations.

-In other words: Zachman limits the enterprise architectures that can be designed by an enterprise architect using the Zachman framework.
-And the Dragon1 open EA Method does not limit the enterprise architectures that can be designed by an enterprise architect.
+In other words, Zachman limits the enterprise architectures that can be designed by an enterprise architect using the Zachman framework.
+The Dragon1 open EA Method does not limit the enterprise architectures an enterprise architect can design.
 There are no mandatory concepts or elements to use.

 When working with Dragon1 open EA Method, the Zachman framework example still is a valuable guideline for discovering primitives in your organization.